ArduPilot/ardupilot_wiki/common/source/docs/common-using-a-current-sensor.rst

 Overview
 ========

-In general it is best to power your Pixhawk, APM 2.5, 2.6, or PX4 with the :ref:`3DR power module <common-3dr-power-module>`\ because it provides solid 5V power and also allows you to read current and voltage.
+In general it is best to power your Flight Controller with the :ref:`Power Module <common-3dr-power-module>`\  because it provides solid 5V power and also allows you to read current and voltage.
 But for cases where you need to measure over 18V (i.e. over 4S batteries) or current over 90A, you should use the